DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ![Digital Publishing Range](images/05_1_rich_poor.png "Digital Publishing Range")

 ##Reader hardware
 There are many ways of viewing electronic publications.
 Portable devices such as e-readers or tablets are by far the most popular way of accessing such content.
-Smartphones are, for the purposes of e-reading, basically miniature versions of their tablet counterparts.
-Finally there are desktop computers and laptops which can be used as e-reading devices, sometimes in combination with the physical book: particularly in the case of research publications, a digital version is often used for easy searching and copy/pasting of text selections.
+Smartphones are, for the purposes of electronic reading, basically miniature versions of their tablet counterparts.
+Finally there are desktop computers and laptops which can be used as e-reader devices, sometimes in combination with the physical book: particularly in the case of research publications, a digital version is often used for easy searching and copy/pasting of text selections.

 ###E-readers
 E-readers became widely known with the introduction of the Amazon Kindle in 2007.
 Standard e-readers, unlike tablets, are only suitable for reading books and are relatively inexpensive.
 An important characteristic of e-reader devices is the use of a **monochrome** display technology known as electronic paper (e-paper).
 Electronic paper is designed to mimic as closely as possible the characteristics of paper, and has a very low energy consumption in comparison with other mobile displays such as the LCD screens used on tablets.
 The current generation of e-paper is not capable of rendering complex motion, therefore animations and videos cannot be viewed on these devices.
 Also, the monochrome display means that the current generation of e-readers is mainly suitable for text-based publications, such as novels or research publications.